janosgyerik/articles/hacking-contest-lessons/level5.md

 Is this safe?
 What will happen if we send `x; job: hello` as the input?
-The result will look like this:
 ```
 type: JOB; data: x; job: hello; job: JOB_OBJ_AS_PICKLE
 ```
-We don't know yet how this serialized string is used later in the program, but having two `job:` might be an interesting corner case.
+We don't know yet how this serialized string will be used later, but having two `job:` segments there might be an interesting corner case.
 Let's see what actually happens if we call the service with such input:
 ```
 $ curl localhost:8005 -d 'x; job: hello'